RyanZhang-64/civ/README.md

-# ProcessingCiv2
+# civ
-A brand new, entirely vibe-coded Processing Civ
+A brand new, entirely vibe-coded ProcessingCiv